Justin5567/Elliptic-Curve-Cryptography/README.md

 # Elliptic Curve Cryptography
 Implement ECC and ECDSA in Verilog.
-Sign and Verify are not completed, but the dot function and the modular does work.
+Sign and Verify are not completed yet, but the dot function and the modular operation do work.

 ## How to run
 ncverilog TESTBED_**ACTION**.v +access+r